ambuda-org/vidyut-pada-snapshot/README.md

 Overview
 --------

-Many Sanskrit programs need access to a large and reliable **word list**.
-But creating such a word list is challenging: a single Sanskrit word base can produce thousands of different words, and all of these words must adhere to Sanskrit's complex morphological rules.

-vidyut-pada is a Sanskrit word generator with three main features:
+`vidyut-prakriya` has three distinguishing qualities:

-1. *Fidelity*. vidyut-pada follows the rules of Paninian grammar as closely as possible.
-Each word it returns includes an optional prakriyā (derivation) that lists each rule that was used as well as its result.
+1. *Fidelity*.
+We follow the rules of Paninian grammar as closely as possible.
+   Each word we return can optionally include a prakriyā that lists each rule that was used as well as its result.

 2. *Speed*.
+On my laptop (a 2.4GHz 8-core CPU with 64 GB of DDR4 RAM), this
-When run on multiple threads, vidyut-pada generates hundreds of thousands of words per second.
-A fast program, all else equal, is easier to test and run, which means that we can produce a larger word list at a higher standard of quality.
+   crate generates almost 100,000 words per second.
+All else equal, a fast program is easier to run and test, which means that we can produce a larger word list at a higher standard of quality.

-3. *Portability*. vidyut-pada compiles to native code, and it is easy to bind to other languages.
-In particular, vidyut-pada can be combined to WebAssembly, which means that it can run in a modern web browser.
+3. *Portability*.
+This crate compiles to native code and can be bound to most other progamming languages with some effort.
+In particular, this crate can be combined to WebAssembly, which means that it can run in a modern web browser.

-Setup
+`vidyut-prakriya` currently has strong support for basic verbs.
+But long-term, we want `vidyut-prakriya` to generate every pada allowed by the rules of Paninian grammar.
+For details, see our [roadmap][#roadmap].

+Usage
 -----

 First, install Rust on your computer.
 You can find installation instructions [here][install-rust].

-Second, download vidyut-pada to your computer:
+Second, download `vidyut-prakriya` to your computer:

 ```
-$ git clone git@github.com:ambuda-org/vidyut-pada-snapshot.git
+$ git clone git@github.com:ambuda-org/vidyut-prakriya-snapshot.git
-$ cd vidyut-pada-snapshot
+$ cd vidyut-prakriya-snapshot
 ```

 To generate all basic tinantas in kartari prayoga, run: